Desktop Linux Transition: Initial Report

 - Booting into the Ventoy bootloader and launching CachyOS.

-During the live image phase, mouse buttons were unresponsive, requiring keyboard navigation.
+During the live image phase, mouse buttons were unresponsive, requiring keyboard navigation for initial setup.
 The installation process presented several choices for system components, including bootloaders (Limine was chosen) and desktop environments (KDE was selected from thirteen options).
-CachyOS was installed on a separate physical drive from Windows to prevent bootloader conflicts.
-Initial partitioning created a 2GB boot partition and a 100GB btrfs root partition; the root partition was later expanded to 1TB.
-The entire installation completed in six minutes.

 Hardware and Software Functionality

-Most hardware, including GPU drivers, monitor, speakers, and a Logitech webcam, functioned automatically.
-A printer required a firewall adjustment to operate.
-Application installation utilized Cachy's welcome screen, Arch User Repository, and universal Linux app initiatives (Flatpak, AppImage, Snap).
+Most hardware, including GPU drivers, monitor, speakers, and a Logitech webcam, functioned automatically upon installation.
+A printer, however, required a firewall adjustment to operate.

 Gaming Experience